TheOdinProject/curriculum/react/more-react-concepts/refs_and_memoization/refs_and_memoization.md

 const memoizedHandleClick = useCallback(handleClick, []);
 ~~~

-<a name="usememo-or-usecallback"></a>
+<span id="usememo-or-usecallback"></span>
 Yay, there's only one arrow function, and it's simpler to read.
 There's nothing extra to `useCallback` other than it only memoizes functions.
 So the main difference between `useMemo` and `useCallback` is just the type of value it returns.

-Which one should I use, then?
+Which one should we use, then?
 Use `useMemo` for *any* value types, and use `useCallback` specifically for functions.
 At the end of the day, they both do similar things with a tiny difference, so use whatever you prefer.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

 1. The article [When to useMemo and useCallback](https://kentcdodds.com/blog/usememo-and-usecallback) by Kent C. Dodds further introduces more examples of when to use `useMemo` and `useCallback` and why you shouldn't bother using it.
-2. We've only learned about a basic implementation of the `useRef` hook.
+1. We've only learned about a basic implementation of the `useRef` hook.
 For more examples about its usage and why we should be wary of using the hook (more on the links they provided in the guide), check out the [interactive guide of the React documentation](https://react.dev/reference/react/useRef) for `useRef`.
 Try your best to complete all the challenges!
-3. The article [useRef instead of querySelector in React](https://meje.dev/blog/useref-not-queryselector) by Caleb Olojo briefly tells some unexpected behaviors when trying to manipulate the DOM directly with DOM manipulation methods and why we should prefer `useRef` over other DOM manipulation methods like `querySelector`.
+1. The article [useRef instead of querySelector in React](https://meje.dev/blog/useref-not-queryselector) by Caleb Olojo briefly tells some unexpected behaviors when trying to manipulate the DOM directly with DOM manipulation methods and why we should prefer `useRef` over other DOM manipulation methods like `querySelector`.
 Check it out!
+1. As we have learned, the `useRef` hook has other uses other than what we've primarily covered which is DOM Manipulation.
+Get to know more about its use-cases in this great article by Dan Abramov [Making setInterval Declarative with React Hooks](https://overreacted.io/making-setinterval-declarative-with-react-hooks/).

 </div>

 ### Knowledge check

 This section contains questions for you to check your understanding of this lesson on your own.
-If you’re having trouble answering a question, click it and review the material it links to.
+If you're having trouble answering a question, click it and review the material it links to.

 - [Why should you prefer useRef hook over other DOM manipulation methods like querySelector?](https://meje.dev/blog/useref-not-queryselector)
 - [What is the difference between useMemo and useCallback?](#usememo-or-usecallback)